Ramón Méndez: Second French Intervention in Mexico

 Méndez was a conservative and like many Conservative military personnel, he sided with the new Second Mexican Empire.
-He was promoted to General and would go on to participate in several battles in the war.
+He was promoted to General and went on to participate in several battles in the war.

 On October 13, he won a key victory over the Republicans at Santa Ana Amatlán in Michoacán, capturing both Carlos Salazar Ruiz and José María Arteaga.
-Eleven days earlier Maximilian I of Mexico had ratified the "Black Decree" which would execute anyone committing guerrilla warfare against the Mexican Empire.
+Eleven days earlier, Emperor Maximilian had ratified the "Black Decree" which would execute anyone committing guerrilla warfare against the Mexican Empire.
 Since Méndez deemed Ruiz and Arteaga to be leaders of the republican guerrilla forces, he ordered their executions by firing squad, along with other officers tried for the same reason.

-After the executions, Méndez would go on to participate in the Siege of Querétaro as he brought around 4,000 infantry as reinforcements.
+After the executions, Méndez went on to participate in the Siege of Querétaro as he brought around 4,000 infantry as reinforcements.
 Méndez himself was captured during the siege and was executed on June 19, 1867, as retaliation for his executions of Republican prisoners.